bcuthie/zephyr-blinkyleds/README.md

 results in the same behavior, no matter how many times, or how often, it is invoked.
-This means your application can set LED state when necessary and convenient, withour regard to cadence timing.
+This means your application can set LED state when necessary and convenient, without regard to cadence timing.

 ## Custom Cadences